 Monday, January 27, 2014

-PHILADELPHIA (AP) — Tom Gola, the Hall of Fame basketball player who led La Salle to the 1954 NCAA title and helped the Philadelphia Warriors win the 1956 NBA championship, has died.
+PHILADELPHIA (AP) — Tom Gola, the Hall of Famer who led La Salle to the 1954 NCAA title, still holds the Division I record for career rebounds and helped the Philadelphia Warriors win the 1956 NBA championship, died Sunday.
 He was 81.

 Gola also led La Salle to the 1952 NIT title and a runner-up finish in the 1955 NCAA tournament.
-He holds the NCAA career rebounds record with 2,201 and scored 2,461 points.
-He and former George Washington player Joe Holup are the only players in NCAA history to top 2,000 in both points and rebounds.
+He set the NCAA Division I record for career rebounds with 2,201 and scored 2,461 points.
+He and former George Washington player Joe Holup are the only players in NCAA Division I history to top 2,000 in both points and rebounds.